In a religious freedom/liberty conflict among religious

 - Inhibiting conception if ovulation had occurred, and/or by

-- Inhibiting the ability of the blastocyst -- the recently-fertilized ovum -- to implant itself in the inner wall of the uterus.
+- Inhibiting the ability of the blastocyst -- the recently-fertilized ovum -- to implant itself in the inner wall of the uterus if fertilization had occurred.

 The passage of time has produced clarity.
-There is now a concensus in medicine that EC works exclusively by inhibiting ovulation and/or conception.
+There is now a concensus in the medical community that EC works exclusively by delaying ovulation and/or preventing conception.
 Unfortunately, many pro-life groups continue to state as a fact that EC is an abortifacient.

 They also state:

 "There is no evidence to suggest that either of the FDA-approved emergency contraceptive options ... works after an egg is fertilized.
 2 In two recent studies of the levonorgestrel regimen, women who presented for EC were monitored to identify their menstrual cycle day and ascertain which women took EC before ovulation, 4,5 and which took it after.
 Among women taking LNG before ovulation, there were no pregnancies.
 Among those who took it on the day of ovulation or after, there were about the number of pregnancies that would be expected with no use of EC; if LNG were effective at preventing implantation, it would most certainly be more effective when taken after ovulation.
 A 2010 study 7 of ulipristal acetate (Ella) found that at certain doses, it can decrease the thickness of the endometrium (by 0.6 to 2.2 mm), but it is not clear that this would in fact prevent the implantation of a fertilized egg.
 2